sefinehtesfa34/Deep-Learning-In-Python/README.md

 <h1>Bear in mind!</h1>
 <strong>The learning rate and the size of the minibatches are the two parameters that have the largest effect on how the SGD training proceeds.</strong>

+# 2) Train Model

+Once you've defined the model and compiled it with a loss and optimizer you're ready for training.
+Train the network for 200 epochs with a batch size of 128.
+The input data is `X` with target `y`.